Friday, August 8, 2014

 I also celebrated my 37th birthday in July with Zach and two new friends who surprised me with a party.
 Usually, I’m the one organizing surprise parties for others, so it was rare—and wonderful—to be the center of attention.
 They decorated the house with themes from some of my favorite shows like Supernatural and Star Trek, along with zombies and Superman.
 Suffice it to say, it was an awesome celebration.

 It feels like a lifetime ago since Zach and I stepped off that plane in Córdoba, yet not a day goes by that I don’t think about our old lives back in the States.
+Maybe things would have been different if we had stayed.

 Monday, August 4, 2014

-People continue to go about their day, children go to school, and grown-ups go to work, or go shopping.
+People continue to go about their day.
+Children go to school, and grown ups go to work or go shopping.

-BEFORE: 20.19 Argentine Pesos
+BEFORE IN 2013: 20.19 Argentine Pesos

-NOW: 28.49 Argentine Pesos
+NOW IN 2014: 28.49 Argentine Pesos

-BEFORE: 9.60 Argentine Pesos
+BEFORE IN 2013: 9.60 Argentine Pesos

-NOW: 11.99 Argentine Pesos
+NOW IN 2014: 11.99 Argentine Pesos

-BEFORE: 329 Argentine Pesos
+BEFORE IN 2013: 329 Argentine Pesos

-NOW: 239 and 399 Argentine Pesos Range
+NOW IN 2014: 239 and 399 Argentine Pesos Range